by-student-2017/cif2cell-informal_py3/README.md

 * cif2cell support cif file
 * You can get VESTA old version from this URL: http://jp-minerals.org/vesta/archives/
 * expert user recommend to change "_symmetry_" part on cif file. new version cif remove "_symmetry_" and add "alt."
 * Currently, "_space_group_name_Hall" is not written in the VESTA cif file.
 You need to add "_space_group_name_Hall" for "reduce" to work.
-It is described in "material project" and "https://cci.lbl.gov/sginfo/hall_symbols.html".
+It is described in "Materials Project" and "https://cci.lbl.gov/sginfo/hall_symbols.html".

 ## Python 3.10